- What is Input Tax Credit (ITC)

 This rule of deemed supply shall not apply to moulds and dies, jigs and fixtures, or tools sent out to a job-worker for job-work.

-The Input Service Distributor may distribute the credit subject to the following conditions, namely:
+(2) The Input Service Distributor may distribute the credit subject to the following conditions, namely:––

-(a) the credit can be distributed against a prescribed document issued to each of the recipients of the credit so distributed, and such document shall contain details as may be prescribed;
+(a) the credit can be distributed to the recipients of credit against a document containing such details as may be prescribed;

 (b) the amount of the credit distributed shall not exceed the amount of credit available for distribution;